zhandos717/doc/en/fields/has-many.md

 ![has_many_dark](https://raw.githubusercontent.com/moonshine-software/doc/3.x/resources/screenshots/has_many_dark.png)

-You can omit `$resource` if the model resource matches the name of the relationship.
+You can omit the `$resource` if the model resource matches the name of the relation.

 ```php
 class CommentResource extends ModelResource